wangrl2016/machine_learning/README.md

 (1) The Python tutorial

+This tutorial is just a Python learning outline that will allow you to write Python code quickly.
+Practice makes perfect and requires continuous practice in subsequent studies.

 - [x] Whetting Your Appetite
 - [x] Using the Python Interpreter
 - [x] An Informal Introduction to Python